 Anorexia Nervosa, characterized by low body weight, extremely restrictive caloric intake and intense fear of gaining fat despite low body weight.

-Bulimia Nervosa, characterized by consuming a large amount of food in within a concrete amount of time, followed by behaviors to compensate for the calories consumed, including self-induced vomiting, over exercising, fasting or laxative misuse.
+Bulimia Nervosa, characterized by consuming a large amount of food within a concrete amount of time, followed by behaviors to compensate for the calories consumed, including self-induced vomiting, over-exercising, fasting or laxative misuse.

 Binge Eating Disorder, characterized by consuming a large amount of food within a concrete amount of time without the use compensatory behaviors following the episode.

 Other Specified Feeding or Eating Disorder (OSFED), characterized by symptoms of anorexia, bulimia or binge eating disorder without falling into strict diagnostic criteria.

 The common theme among eating disorders is a preoccupation with body size, shame and guilt surrounding eating, food choices and harsh self judgements.

 The space between “normal” eating and eating disorders, where 75 percent of women fall, can be defined as disordered eating.
 And while this grey area may not seem “as bad” as a clinically diagnosed eating disorder, the mental and physical anguish that accompanies these behaviors deserves to recognized, validated and treated, just like anything else.

 One of the most important keys to keep in mind is that dieting, or disordered eating, is the greatest predictor of developing an eating disorder.

 And when signs of disordered eating are caught early on, people have the greatest chance of not only recovering, but thriving and moving toward body and self-acceptance.

 Some Potential Red Flags